 Yellowstone, established in 1872, is our nation's first National Park, and perhaps our most unique.
-With its vast assemblages of wildlife, which includes bison, elk, moose, Bighorn sheep, mule deer, coyotes, wolves and grizzly bear, Yellowstone has often been called the "Serengeti of North America."
-Couple this rich wildlife with the spectacular scenery, pristine landscapes and often turbulent geologic formations, Yellowstone is truly a nature photographer's paradise.
+With its vast assemblages of wildlife, which include bison, elk, moose, Bighorn sheep, mule deer, coyotes, wolves, and grizzly bear, Yellowstone has often been called the "Serengeti of North America."
+Couple this rich wildlife with the spectacular scenery, pristine landscapes, and often turbulent geologic formations, Yellowstone is truly a nature photographer's paradise.

 An added bonus of attending the fall workshop series is that the suffocating throngs of summer tourists have departed, leaving the Park open to mostly intrepid photographers and hearty nature enthusiasts.
 Our workshop will spend three FULL days, pre-dawn to dark, focusing on large mammals, panoramic landscapes, and of course, a sampling of geothermal features.